Fell0w-Sch0l4r/TMDB-CLI-Tool/README.md

 A command-line interface (CLI) tool to interact with [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api).
 This tool allows users to search for movies, TV shows, and actors, retrieve detailed information, and explore trending content directly from the terminal.

+## Project Roadmap

+For an overview of the project's roadmap and planned features, visit [TMDB CLI Tool Roadmap](https://roadmap.sh/projects/tmdb-cli).

 ## Features

 -   Search for movies, TV shows, and actors.